-A Wrapper class is a class whose object wraps or contains a primitive data types.
-When we create an object to a wrapper class, it contains a field and in this field, we can store a primitive data types.
+A Wrapper class is a class whose object wraps or contains primitive data types.
+When we create an object to a wrapper class, it contains a field and in this field, we can store primitive data types.
 In other words, we can wrap a primitive value into a wrapper class object.

 Need of Wrapper Classes